ALive-research/Slicer-Liver/Docs/adr/0024-segmentation-orchestration.md

   rendering.
 - ADR-0013 reserves "Pipeline" for one Python class per display-node type.
 Segmentation orchestration is *not* a Pipeline in that sense.
-- AI extensions (TotalSegmentator, MONAILabel) are heavy installs (multi-GB models, GPU recommended).
-Per ADR-0023 §"AI extension dependencies — lazy install", they are pip-installed on first use, not declared as `EXTENSION_DEPENDS`.
+- TotalSegmentator is a heavy install (multi-GB models, GPU recommended).
+Per ADR-0023 §"AI extension dependencies — lazy install", it is pip-installed on first use, not declared as `EXTENSION_DEPENDS`.
+The lazy-pip-install pattern works because TotalSegmentator can be consumed as a Python package directly with no external runtime — server-architecture AI tools that would require a separately-running process (e.g., MONAILabel) are deliberately out of v2.0 scope (see Alternative H).
 - Per ADR-0009's IEC 62366 relaxation, Slicer-Liver is research-tool-
   grade; surgeon clinical training is the validation surface, not automated gates.